-- AXIS lists current axis set by the user. - BIBLIOGRAPHY lists bibliographic text for specific id or all.
+- AXIS lists current axis set by the user. - BIBLIOGRAPHY lists bibliographic text for specific id or all. - CONDITIONS lists all conditions in current equilibrium. - DATA lists all parameters on different devices and ways: - SCREEN (default) Writes all parameters for all phases on the screen including the bibliographic information. - TDB Writes all parameters on file in TDB format.

-- CONDITIONS lists all conditions in current equilibrium. - DATA lists all parameters on different devices and ways: - SCREEN (default) Writes all parameters for all phases on the screen including the bibliographic information. - TDB Writes all parameters on file in TDB format. - MACRO Writes all parameters on file as a macro file (not implemented). - LATEX Writes all parameters on file as a LaTeX file (not implemented). - EQUILIBRIA lists all entered equilibria with name and number (not the results). - LINE_EQUILIBRIA lists all equilibra stored during STEP or MAP.
-With the SET ADVANCED command one can copy one of these to the current equilibrium. - MODEL_PARAM_ID lists all implemented model parameter identifiers like G, TC, BMAGN, elastic constants etc. that can depend on T,P and constitution of a phase.
-The use of such parameters require implementation of the model in the software. - OPTIMIZATION the result of an optimization is listed. - PARAMETER lists the expression for a single parameter. - PHASE asks for phase name and then lists for option - CONSTITUTION (DEFAULT) lists constitution for this phase. - DATA lists parameter for this phase (no bibliography). - MODEL lists some model information for this phase. - QUIT You do not want to list anything. - RESULTS (default) from an equilibrium calculation. the program asks for a number how to format the phase information. - 1. stable phases and composition in mole fractions in value order - 2. stable phases and composition in mole fractions and constitution in value order - 3. stable phases and composition in mole fractions and constitution in alphabetical order. - 4. stable phases and composition in mass fractions in value order - 5. stable phases and composition in mass fractions in alphabetical order. - 6. stable phases and composition in mass fractions and constitution in value order - 7. all phases and composition in mass fractions in value order - 8. all phases and composition in mole fractions and constitutions in alphabetical order - 9. means all phases and composition in mole fractions and constitution value order
+- MACRO Writes all parameters on file as a macro file (not implemented). - LATEX Writes all parameters on file as a LaTeX file (not implemented). - EQUILIBRIA lists all entered equilibria with name and number (use LIST RE-SULTS to list the results). - ERROR_MESSAGE lists the error message associated with an error code. - LINE_EQUILIBRIA lists all equilibra stored during STEP or MAP.
+With the SET ADVANCED command one can copy one of these to the current equilibrium. - MODEL_PARAM_ID lists all implemented model parameter identifiers like G, TC, BMAGN, elastic constants etc. that can depend on T, P and constitution of a phase.
+The use of such parameters require implementation of the model in the software. - MODEL_PARAM_VAL lists the calculated value of a model parameter identifier for a phase. - OPTIMIZATION the result of an optimization is listed. - PARAMETER lists the expression for a single parameter. - PHASE asks for phase name and then lists for option - CONSTITUTION (DEFAULT) lists constitution for this phase. - DATA lists parameter for this phase (no bibliography). - MODEL lists some model information for this phase. - QUIT You do not want to list anything. - RESULTS (default) from an equilibrium calculation. the program asks for a number how to format the phase information. - 1. stable phases with mole fractions in value order - 2. stable phases with mole fractions and constitution in value order - 3. stable phases with mole fractions and constitution in alphabetical order. - 4. stable phases with mass fractions in value order - 5. stable phases with mass fractions in alphabetical order. - 6. stable phases with mass fractions and constitution in value order - 7. all phases with mass fractions in value order - 8. all phases with mole fractions and constitutions in alphabetical order - 9. all phases with mole fractions and constitution in value order

-The conditions are listed first, then some global properties, then some data for each component and then the stable phases with amount and composition.
+The conditions are listed first, then some global properties, then some data for each component and then the stable phases with amount and composition and possibly constitution.